taimasthedog/calisthenics-progress-tracker/README.md

 # How to set it up locally?
-## 1. Clone this repository and navigate into the project directory:
+## 1. Clone this repository and navigate into the project directory

 ```
 git clone https://github.com/taimasthedog/calisthenics-progress-tracker.git
 cd calisthenics-progress-tracker
 ```

-## 2. Install the required Python libraries using the 'requirements.txt':
+## 2. Install the required Python libraries

 ```
 pip install -r requirements.txt
 ```

-## 3. Set Up the Database.
+## 3. Set Up the Database
 This app uses Supabase for cloud data storage.
 You can use Google Sheets, Firebase (I haven't tried them).

-   1) Create a new project in Supabase.
+   1) Create a new project in Supabase
-   2) Navigate to the SQL Editor in your Supabase dashboard.
+   2) Navigate to the SQL Editor in your Supabase dashboard
    3) Run the following SQL command to create the required table:

 ```